Sasho80/6.conditional_statements_advanced_exercise/README.md

 • If their budget is sufficient - "Hey, you have a great garden with {number of flowers} {type of flowers} and {remaining amount} leva left.";
 • If their budget is NOT enough - "Not enough money, you need {necessary amount} leva more.".
 Amount to be formatted to the second decimal place.

 Sample input and output
+input   output
+Roses   Not enough money,
+55      you need 25.00 leva more.
+250

+input   output
+Tulips  Hey, you have a great  garden with
+88      88 Tulips and 50.56 leva left.
+260

+input      output
+Narcissus  Not enough money, you need
+119        50.55 leva more.
+360